 Statute of Limitations Deadline for Premises Liability Claims in California

-All premises liability claims in California are governed by a stringent statute of limitations to timely bring an action.
-This is the length of time that a victim has to bring a lawsuit after you identify the injury and the hazard that harmed the victim.
-It’s critical to stay on top of your statute of limitations, as the courts tend to dismiss cases filed after it.
-There are only a few exceptions to the rule and you will normally only have six months to file a government claim against liable entities after the injury occurred.
+Staying on top of your statute of limitations is critical, as the courts tend to dismiss cases filed after it.
+There are only a few exceptions to the rule, and you will normally only have six months to file a government claim against liable entities after the injury.

 In California, a dangerous condition/premises liability case has a two-year statute of limitations from the date of the accident (California Code of Civil Procedure Section 335.1).
 In most situations, you must file your claim within two years after the incident in order to have grounds for a viable lawsuit.
-If you did not discover your harm until after the statute of limitations runs out your legal options!
+If you did not discover your harm until after the statute of limitations runs out of your legal options!

 Schedule a Free Consultation With Premises Liability Attorney in Los Angeles Today

-Our Los Angeles premises liability attorneys can assist you and your family in seeking fair compensation for a property owner’s negligence or carelessness.
-For decades, we have been assisting accident victims with personal injury and wrongful death claims.
+Our Los Angeles premises liability attorneys can assist you, and your family are seeking fair compensation for a property owner’s negligence or carelessness.
+We have assisted accident victims with personal injury and wrongful death claims for decades.
 During a free consultation with a qualified Los Angeles premises liability lawyer at our local law firm, you can discuss the dollars you think your case is worth.

 Call now before the injured party waives their right to recover compensation from a reckless or careless property owner under the statute of limitations.